MASQ-Project/Node/README.md

 This should have you using the Internet normally again.

 However, if you've been running decentralized, you'll probably want to close the holes in your router's firewall.
-Don't leave them open against the next time you run: your Node will pick different clandestine ports the next time.
+Don't leave them open against the next time you run: your node will pick different clandestine ports the next time.

 ## Errors